Pumpkin Pie Macarons

 I am so excited to share this recipe for real pumpkin macarons.
 I use pumpkin powder, nutmeg, cinnamon, and allspice to bing authentic pumpkin pie flavor to the shells.
 The filling is a pumpkin puree buttercream made with homemade pumpkin puree, nutmeg, cinnamon and allspice to tie this pumpkin pie macaron together.
 To date, this is the only recipe online that incorporates pumpkin powder into macaron shells.
 I used just enough to not disrupt the delicate balance macarons have.

-I found out that these shells are a bit more delicate than my usual macarons so I have to cook them five minutes longer.
-As you can see from the pictures, they turned out great!
-They are so delicious, taste just like pumpkin pie.
+These shells are just a bit more delicate than my usual so you may have to cook them 3-5 minutes longer.
+They are so delicious and taste just like pumpkin pie.
 They are probably the best tasting macarons I have ever had.

 For the Shells: